Closing Your Award

 Know Your Final Action Date

 The Final Action Date (FAD) is the date by which the department needs to complete all transactions related to a budget or inform GCA of the exact dollar amount and spend category of any expected late-posting charges, credits, or transfers.
 The FAD is calculated to allow the PI and their department to charge allowable expenditures after the end date while providing GCA with time to complete the final reconciliation.
-The FAD is posted in Award Portal.
+The award line's FAD is posted in Award Portal.

 GCA begins work on final invoices and financial reports as soon as the FAD has passed without departmental notification.
 If you expect late-posting charges or credits, you must inform GCA no later than the Final Action Date.
 Failure to comply with the Final Action Date may result in a deficit and/or jeopardize UW's relationship with the sponsor.